bytedeco/javacv-examples/FlyCapture2-demo/README.md

 * C++ API examples in `src/main/scala/flycapture/examples/cpp`:
     * `BusEventEx` - register for Bus Events such as Camera Arrival/Removal and Bus Resets.
     * `CameraPropertyInfoEx` - prints out property information from attached cameras.
+    * `ExtendedShutterEx` - demonstrates how to enable and calculate extended integration times.
     * `FlyCapture2Test` - for each attached cameras, print info and capture a couple of images.
     * `GrabCallbackEx` - demonstrates how to set up an asynchronous image callback.
-    * `SoftwareTriggerEx` - demonstrates of basic asynchronous trigger capabilities.
+    * `SoftwareTriggerEx` - demonstrates use of basic asynchronous trigger capabilities.
 * C API examples in `src/main/scala/flycapture/examples/c` :
     * `FlyCapture2Test_C` - for each attached cameras, print info and capture a couple of images.